dynamicmsw/dynamic-msw/README.md

 );
 ```

-Option A: Setting up the MSW server manually:
+Option A: Starting up the MSW server manually:

 ```js
 import { getDynamicMocks, setGlobalWorker } from '@dynamic-msw/core';